WICG/performance-memory/explainer.md

 callback MemoryEstimateCallback = void (long? memoryEstimate);

 partial interface Performance {
-  // This callback provides an estimate of the memory footprint of the site, not
+  // This callback provides an estimate of the memory footprint of the site.
-  // including memory associated with cross-origin iframes.

   // Memory estimate is only useful when collected in aggregate across a staged
   // rollout of a website.
 Comparing the distributions between old and new